-You have the right to make complaints and to ask us to reconsider decisions we have made
+You have the right to make complaints and to ask us to reconsider decisions we have made complaint - we are required to treat you fairly.

 If you have any problems or concerns about your covered services or care, Chapter 9 of this booklet tells what you can do.
 It gives the details about how to deal with all types of problems and complaints.